Integration tests with Docker

 Additionally, testcontainers provides support for Docker Compose.
 With this, you can easily create a container landscape for tests.
 All containers that are needed for your tests can be defined in a yml file that Docker Compose will use to start several Docker containers.
 The following snippet shows how Docker Compose can be used with testcontainers:

-From my point of view the biggest limitation of testcontainer is that you can only use it with JUnit at the moment.
-If your tests are based on TestNG for example you cannot easily integrate it in your project.
-In this case, you need to create your own minimal API to bootsrap Docker containers as described before.
-We already talked with the maintainers of testcontainers and the project is aware of this issue and will work on it in future.
+From my point of view, the biggest limitation of testcontainer is that you can only use it with JUnit at the moment.
+If your tests are based on TestNG for example you cannot easily integrate it into your project.
+In this case, you need to create a minimal API to bootsrap Docker containers as described before.
+We already talked with the maintainers of testcontainers and the project is aware of this issue and will work on it in the future.
 If you want to see a more concrete example that uses Docker for integration and unit tests in TestNG you can have a look at the integration tests of Rico.
 We use Docker to test our server and client API with 3 different application server types automatically.

 Once you have the first tests running the integration to other tests and the definition of new tests is quite easy.
 Plus, most CI pipelines already offer Docker support.
 Maybe you need to install Docker and Docker Compose on your build nodes but that should not be a real problem.